Max Wright (English footballer)

 He came through the youth ranks at Grimsby Town before earning a professional contract in 2015.
 He has also spent time on loan with Sutton Coldfield Town, Scarborough Athletic and Boston United.
+He joined Harrogate Town in 2022, but injury limited him to only 3 appearances.

 Career

 Grimsby Town

 Wright joined Northern Premier League Premier Division club Sutton Coldfield Town on an initial one-month loan on 12 January 2017.
 In February 2017, Wright extended his loan at Sutton Coldfield Town until the end of the season.
 He signed a new one-year contract in August 2017 with Grimsby Town.
 Wright joined Scarborough Athletic on 24 August 2017 on loan.
 He signed a new two-year contract with Grimsby on 5 June 2018.

 Wright made his professional debut on 14 August 2018 coming on as a substitute in the 83rd minute against Rochdale in the EFL Cup.

 On 6 September 2018, Wright joined Boston United on an initial one-month loan.
 The deal was extended with one further month, so it would end on 6 November 2018.

 Wright was recalled from his loan spell by Grimsby Town with immediate effect on 26 April 2019, making his EFL debut on 29 April as a second-half substitute against Notts County.

 Grimsby secured promotion with victory in the play-off final, though Wright was not in the matchday squad at London Stadium.

 On 11 June 2022, the club announced their retained list ahead of the 2022–23 season and confirmed that Wright would be among those released when his contract expires on 30 June.